dj-shoko/Axion-Board/README.md

 # Information
-Currently a work in progress board based on the RP2040 MCU.
-Planned PCB support would be access to all GPIO pins.
-Current functionality and purpose is to have a breakout for 11 buttons, 11 LEDs, 2 encoders, and 2 RGB pins.
-PS2 support is a planned feature as well.
+Fully functionally working PCB utilizing the RP2040 MCU with all GPIO pins broken out and able to be utilized.
+Main purpose of the board is for usage in beatmania IIDX and Sound Voltex controllers.
+The PCB can be dropped into DJ DAO based beatmania IIDX controllers as a drop in replacement, utilizing the same pin layout as their original PCBs.
+Main functionality allows for the usage of 11 buttons, 11 5V LEDs, 2 RGB pins, and 2 quadrature encoders (analog should also be accepted in theory due to those being hooked up to all 4 analog pins).
+PS2 support should be possible as well on the current PCB, but untested at the moment.
+Two extra pins are also available either for RGB or other general purposes if needed.

 # Render and Schematics
 [render](images/render.png)